AMSC-24-25/amsc-24-25-classroom-09-mc-Montecarlo/README.md

 In standard Monte Carlo integration, we:

-1. Determine a bounding region that encompasses the entire domain $\Omega$.
+1. Determine a bounding region that contains the entire domain $\Omega$.
 2. Draw points uniformly at random from this bounding region.
 3. Evaluate $f$ at each point.
 If a point falls outside $\Omega$, its contribution is zero.
 4. Average these values and multiply by the measure of the bounding region.